nkabbara/nkabbara.github.io/retreat.md

 After you've become aware of these three types, you may then perform a variation of this scan that is faster where you only follow the vibrating sensations carving paths between the contracted ones, if they exist.
 Once at your toes you may go back in reverse or repeat from the top.

-Two versions of the above variations exist, one where you do part by part and another where do the scan in simultaneous symmetrical scans. i.e. Head split in half through the nose, both arms together, torse in half, pelvis in half, legs together, etc...
+Two versions of the above variations exist, one where you do part by part and another where you do the scan in simultaneous symmetrical scans. i.e. Head split in half through the nose, both arms together, torso in half, pelvis in half, legs together, etc...

 For a non-practitioner this all sounds really strange if not useless.
 But as you apply these techniques, you are teaching your mind to sense what your subconscious is up to through bodily sensations before they manifest into action, like speech or movements.
 You are creating a gap in time between stimulus and reaction.

 If you have a very stubborn contracted sensation, you may do a scan always starting from the top of your head and when you reach it, overlay a grid over it, and start to compare every square in the grid with the other in how they differ in sensation.
 You could then do that sideways and front to back.
 Then continue going down the body to finish the scan.
-Do not start at the contracted sensation to avoid aggitation.
-Start from the top with equanimity and awareness of subtelties.
+Do not start at the contracted sensation to avoid agitation.
+Start from the top with equanimity and awareness of subtleties.

 In some instances, you may have complete free flow.
 In those cases, you may go deeper below your skin into your body sensing anything that could be happening inside.
 Be sure to not try to imagine organs.
 Keep sensation as the source of movement.
 When done with that, you may end the scan by sensing your spinal cord from top to bottom.